-1.Maintain daily attendance reports in each classroom and in the main office. - Call the parents of absent children unaccounted for to verify/determine reason for absence. - 3.
-Acknowledge and reward perfect attendance at the end of each 9-week period. - Letters will be sent to parents when their child's undocumented absences reach 4 days and 8 days in one semester. - 5.
+- 1. Maintain daily attendance reports in each classroom and in the main office. - 2.Call the parents of absent children unaccounted for to verify/determine reason for absence. - 3.
+Acknowledge and reward perfect attendance at the end of each 9-week period. - 4.
+Letters will be sent to parents when their child's undocumented absences reach 4 days and 8 days in one semester. - 5.
 Acknowledge classes with perfect attendance each day. - Assistance from the School Resource Officer will be utilized in addressing excessive absence or tardiness as appropriate. - 7.
-Report students who are absent 18 days to the Department of Child Services.
+Report students who are absent 18 days total or 10 days unexcused to the Department of Child Services.